 The democratic process and influencers argument

 Bytedance’s paid influencers can allegedly impact the democratic process: Congress MP Shashi Tharoor echoed SJM’s claims against TikTok in Parliament on July 1.
-He informed the Lok Sabha of the $5.7 billion fine by US regulators on TikTok for illegally collecting data on children, and said that ByteDance TikTok and Helo who run a network of “paid influencers” can “impact our democratic process”.
+He informed the Lok Sabha of the $5.7 million fine by US regulators on TikTok for illegally collecting data on children, and said that ByteDance TikTok and Helo who run a network of “paid influencers” can “impact our democratic process”.

 - “Eventually, it is very important that going forward, the Treasury Benches also recognise the fact that while today they may be beneficiaries of agencies like Tiktok and Helo because perhaps it is said that it was helpful in their winning the elections.
 Tomorrow, the very same agencies and instrumentalities would turn against you.
 Eventually, we are all going to be victims because we, as Indians, are going to be victims,” Mishra said.

 - Telugu Desam Party MP Jayadev Galla added to the chorus of scepticism against TikTok, and on July 3, said in Parliament that there was widespread use of TikTok for campaigning by political parties during the recently conducted elections.